jaakoob/ucp-cli/README.md

 # ucp-cli

-`ucp-cli` is a pure [Go](https://golang.org) implementation of the [UCP](https://wiki.wireshark.org/UCP) protocol primarily used to connect to short message service centres (SMSCs),  in order to send and receive short messages (SMS).
-This fork is adapted to work with the Vodafone SMSCs.
+`ucp-cli` can send SMs using Vodafone SMSCs.

 #### setup
 - go 1.11